cita-bot/cita-bot/README.md

 * `auto_office` — Automatic choice of the police station.
 If `False`, again, select an option in the browser manually, do not click "Accept" or "Enter", just press Enter in the Terminal.

 * `telegram_token` — Telegram bot token for SMS confirmation.
-Wait for SMS and confirm appointments with a command `/code 12345`
+Wait for SMS and confirm appointments with a command `/code 12345`.
+If you do not plan to use Telegram, remove this option.

+* `min_date` — Minimum date for appointment in "dd/mm/yyyy" format.
+Appointments available earlier than this date will be skipped.
+Note, the date is checked only for the first appointment available, not the last one.

 * `max_date` — Maximium date for appointment in "dd/mm/yyyy" format.
-Appointments available later than this date will be skipped
+Appointments available later than this date will be skipped.

 * `wait_exact_time` — Set specific time (minute and second) you want it to hit `Solicitar cita` button